 There’s no shortage of blog/review sites, though for some reason the UK sites tend more to a personal blog style where most of those elsewhere in Europe lead with a game directory to which ratings are secondary – perhaps because Exit Games provides an excellent map and directory (also available as a list here) that thoroughly covers that need.

 While London has more games than any other single UK city, the northwest England area encompassing Manchester, Liverpool and surrounding cities and towns is a thriving hotspot for both games and reviewers.
-For recommendations and reviews in the area, see Brit of an Escape Habit, Really Fun, Escape Game Addicts, Escape Obsessed, and The Great Escapees; and slightly further to the east is Stuck In The Riddle With Clue.
+For recommendations and reviews in the area, see Brit of an Escape Habit, Really Fun, Escape Game Addicts, Escape Obsessed, and The Great Escapees; and plenty of others (full list of UK escape room bloggers here).

 Most visitors to the UK will likely focus on London, but there are some astonishingly good games elsewhere that are well worth travelling for, especially in Edinburgh, the Nottingham/Derby area, near Manchester, and in south England (Bournemouth, Southampton, Salisbury, Winchester) – see the ‘best of’ lists on this and the other UK review sites for specific recommendations.